 Legal and regulatory framework

-According to the Criminal Contravention Act, games of chance are prohibited in Brazil.
+According to the Misdemeanour Law, games of chance are prohibited in Brazil.
 Any form of gambling activity that has not been expressly legally authorised may be considered illegal under the scope of the Act and, therefore, anyone carrying out such an activity may be prosecuted.
 Decree Law No. 50,954 of 14 July 1961 establishes Caixa's monopoly on lotteries, and Law No. 7,291 of 19 December 1984 and Decree Law No. 96,993 of 17 October 1988 regulate horse-race betting.

 The Ministry of Agriculture, Livestock and Food Supply is the entity responsible for the regulation of horse racing.

-Poker, recognised as a sport by the Ministry of Sports, is not regulated.
+Poker, recognised as a sport by the former Ministry of Sports (currently a division of the Ministry of Citizenship), is not regulated.
 Neither are social games nor any other kind of games of skill.

-There is not any distinction between online gambling and bricks-and-mortar gambling for horse racing, provided that the general wagering plan expressly states the possibility of both.
-For the lotteries, Caixa does not allow their points of sale to accept remote bets.
+There is no distinction between online gambling and bricks-and-mortar gambling for horse racing, provided that the general wagering plan expressly states the possibility of both.
+For lotteries, Caixa does not allow their points of sale to accept remote bets.

 The Fixed-Odds Betting lottery method was created by Law 13,756/2018, in the form of an exclusive public service of the Union, which commercial exploitation will take place throughout the national territory.
 This lottery method's legal definition is a system of bets related to real sports events, in which the prize the bettor can win in the event of a successful outcome is defined at the time the bet is posted.